merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 ### misc/rhash

-take newer version (1.4.5) from the next pkgsrc tarball (2024Q3), it builds successfully
+take newer version (1.4.5) from the next pkgsrc tarball, it builds successfully

 ### devel/glib2